sixxio/nasdaq-forecasting/README.md

 ## About The Project

 While research i noticed, that the most actual subject of study is comparison machine learning models and neural networks to classic models such as ARMA and ARIMA.
-But most of already existing works are devoted to the comparison of 2-5 in total.
+But most of already existing works are devoted to the comparison of 2-5 models in total.
 So, it doesn't allow forming single point of view without benchmarking different models by myself.

 In total i used 26 models such as autoregressive moving average, linear, decision tree and neural network based regression.